samply/blazectl/README.md

 ```
 $ blazectl
+blazectl is a command line tool to control your FHIR® server.

+Currently you can upload transaction bundles from a directory, download and count resources.

 Usage:
   blazectl [command]

 Available Commands:
-  completion      generate the autocompletion script for the specified shell
+  completion      Generate the autocompletion script for the specified shell
   count-resources Counts all resources by type
   download        Download FHIR resources into an NDJSON file
   help            Help about any command